-Whenever a gradeable activity is added to a Moodle course then a Grade Item is created in the Gradebook.
+Whenever a gradeable activity is added to a Moodle course then a grade item is created in the Grade book.
+Grade items can be added manually for assessed activities out with Moodle, and is a secure way of releasing grades to students rather than by email.
 Activities that create grade items include,

 - Assignments and Turnitin Assignments